Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Experiments

 \subsection{Qualitative Analysis}

 Figure~\ref{fig:discussion} highlights key differences in token selection strategy between baseline methods and our methods.
-Attention-based token pruning method FastV retains numerous duplicate tokens in the back-view images, such that excessive retention of posterior visual tokens caused by positional bias of the attention-mechanism fails to capture rich semantic and spatial information across multi-view inputs.
-Similarity-based token pruning method DART uniformly selects visual tokens across different views, but fails to capture view-dependent crucial context.
+Attentionbased token pruning method FastV retains numerous duplicate tokens in the back-view images, such that excessive retention of posterior visual tokens caused by positional bias of the attention-mechanism fails to capture rich semantic and spatial information across multi-view inputs.
+Similaritybased token pruning method DART uniformly selects visual tokens across different views, but fails to capture viewdependent crucial context.
 Our Prune2Drive considers both the diversity of the input visual tokens to retain maximal visual information and the task-oriented contribution of different camera views to adaptively assign a visual token number to be preserved.
 In this example, our Prune2Drive successfully captures the crucial information in the front-view image and the back-right view image, including the white car on the left side of the front view, the black car in the middle of the front view, and the black car on the right side of the back-right view.
-However, both baselines fail to effectively capture these critical objects, leading to an incomplete perception of driving scenarios.
+However, both baselines fail to effectively capture these critical objects.